The Cotswolds (UK Parliament constituency)

 The Cotswolds was a constituency in Gloucestershire in the House of Commons of the UK Parliament.
 It was represented by Geoffrey Clifton-Brown, a Conservative, since its 1997 creation.

-Further to the completion of the 2023 review of Westminster constituencies, the seat was abolished.
+The seat was abolished in the 2023 review of Westminster constituencies.
 It was split into two smaller constituencies: North Cotswolds and South Cotswolds, to even up voter numbers relative to other constituencies.